AYAN-AMBESH/Ambarsariya/README.md

 1. `python ambarsariya.py -h` for help menu.
 2. `python ambarsariya.py -e` for encoding a text file inside an image.
 3. `python ambarsariya.py -d` for decoding the message from image.

+## Input and output files:
+It takes input as text file and a image file and it gives output an image file with an encoded message inside.

 ## Limitations